-Meanwhile, skywatchers in the northern U.S. or Canada sometimes say, wistfully, that they’ve never seen it, although in recent years we’ve seen many photographs of the zodiacal light taken from northerly latitudes.
+Meanwhile, skywatchers in the northern U.S. or Canada sometimes say, wistfully, that they’ve never seen the zodiacal light, although, in recent years, we’ve begun to see more photos of the zodiacal light taken from northerly latitudes.

-The zodiacal light can be seen for up to an hour or so before true dawn begins to break.
-Once again, look for it about 120 to 80 minutes before sunrise.
-Unlike true dawn, though, there’s no rosy color to the zodiacal light.
+So we call it the false dawn, or false dusk.
+But, unlike true dawn or dusk, there’s no rosy color to the zodiacal light.
 The reddish skies at dawn and dusk are caused by Earth’s atmosphere, and the zodiacal light originates far outside our atmosphere.
-When you see the zodiacal light, you are looking edgewise into our own solar system.
+When you see the zodiacal light, you’re looking edgewise into our own solar system.
 The zodiacal light is actually sunlight reflecting off dust particles that move in the same plane as Earth and the other planets orbiting our sun.

 Bottom line: No matter where you are on Earth, your local autumn is the best time to see the zodiacal light before dawn.
 Spring is the best time to see it in the evening.